This is the multi-page printable view of this section. Click here to print.

 Task-Specific SSH Parameter

-If default ssh-key values are used and no ssh-key information is provided in RsyncUI, the parameter -e ssh is appended to the rsync command to ensure data is tunneled and encrypted using ssh.
-This applies exclusively to remote servers and data restoration from remote servers.
+If you rely on default SSH keys and no SSH info is set in RsyncUI, the parameter -e ssh is appended so data is tunneled and encrypted.
+This applies only to remote tasks and restores.

 • ssh-port: specify if ssh uses a port other than the default port 22